 ★ "Brung" is one of those words Southerners and Appalachians use naturally in speech but switch to "brought" when writing formally.
 It’s a living link to older English verb forms, not "bad grammar." ★

-Still common in rural Southern speech and in African American Vernacular English.
+Still common in rural Southern speech.
 Recognized nationwide but strongly associated with nonstandard, folksy talk.